What do fiery oranges, sultry yellows, candy-apple reds, quaint cabins, and Gilmore Girl towns all have in common? New England in the fall.

 If hiking isn’t your thing, though, there are plenty of other neat fall experiences you can enjoy here:

-For the night, you’ll stay in Conway again before we continue on your New England fall road trip itinerary—Maine is up next!
+Insider Tip: For the night, you’ll stay in Conway again before we continue on your New England fall road trip itinerary—Maine is up next and it’ll be a longer drive!

 Day 5 in Sum (Total Drive Time: ~4 hours)

-- See the Bass Harbor Head Lighthouse for sunset
+- Evening: Bass Harbor Head Lighthouse for sunset

-- Stay in Bar Harbor—The Primrose, The Inn on Mount Desert, Bar Harbor Grand Hotel
+- Stay: The Primrose, The Inn on Mount Desert, Bar Harbor Grand Hotel

 Bar Harbor, Maine